Propeller hub info, removal, and installation

 Use the propane torch to heat the hub for 30-45 seconds, as shown in the photos below.
 Direct the flame about 1/2" (1.2cm) below the bottom face of the hub.
 Rotate the hub by turning the clutch bell as the heat is applied so that the heat is evenly distributed around the center of the hub.
 Be very careful to not get the flame near the base of the propeller shaft where the neoprene seal is.
 As you heat the hub, gently wiggle the puller from side to side.
 The aluminum hub will expand and the joint between it and the shaft will loosen.
 When this happens, the puller will suddenly become loose.
 Remove heat and pull UP on the puller to remove the hub.

 With some hubs, you may have to tighten the puller bolt until the hub is completely off the shaft.
-This is often the case if RTV or threadlock was used on the shaft.
+This is often the case if some ignorant person used RTV or threadlock on the shaft.

 Top 80 redrive hub removal